 - The top 10 Clubs from the Eastern Conference and the top eight from the Western Conference will qualify for the MLS Post-Season.

-POINT SYSTEM: Teams will receive three points for a win, one point for a tie and zero points for a loss.
+POINT SYSTEM: Clubs will receive three points for a win, one point for a tie and zero points for a loss.

-- Both the Home Team and Visiting Team will be allowed a maximum of 17 individuals on their bench (nine staff, seven players, and one physician).
+- Both the Home Team and Visiting Team will be allowed a maximum of 19 individuals on their respective club benches (nine named substitute players, nine staff members, one club physician).

-- If the Visiting Team has no Official Team Physician present, a maximum of 16 total individuals (nine staff and seven players ) will be allowed on the bench.
+- If the Visiting Team has no Official Team Physician present, a maximum of 18 total individuals (nine staff and nine named substitute players ) will be allowed on the bench.

-- The Home Team will be required to have their Team Physician attend each MLS match and that individual will be seated on the Home Team bench.
+- The Home Team will be required to have its Team Physician attend each MLS match and that individual will be seated on the Home Team bench.

-- All such individuals seated in the bench area must be listed on the Official Game Roster
+- All such individuals seated in the bench area must be listed on the Official Match Roster

-- Additional players or support staff may not sit or stand in the bench area or be on a secondary bench placed in, near or immediately behind the Technical Area.
+- Supplementary players or support staff may not sit or stand in the bench area or be on a secondary bench placed in, near or immediately behind the Technical Area.